-The Vineyards Cool-Climate sites from West Sonoma Coast and Beyond
+The Vineyards Cool-Climate sites from the West Sonoma Coast and Beyond

 Erin, Todd and Joe all hail from agricultural families, and they believe in relationships with small farmers.
 Ernest works with 15 different farmers overall—winegrowers who represent 17 different cool-climate sites across Western Sonoma County.
 Our wines tell their stories as much as they tell ours.
 We consider these farmers part of our extended family.

 Cleary Freestone Ranch Sonoma Coast

 Cleary Freestone Ranch encompasses the 14 acres of Ernest’s vines in foggy Freestone Valley.
 Only 7 miles from the Pacific, it is one of the coldest areas in all of west Sonoma Coast with the marine layer lingering well into mid-day and returning late afternoon.
 Goldridge soil with clay peppering closer to Salmon Creek.
 The extremely cool climate allows for extended hang time before harvest delivering deep complexity.

 An incredible 3-acre property we've just added to the Ernest family.
 The Joyce Vineyard is the coldest site we've encountered in the West Sonoma Coast and one day will be an incredible source for sparkling wine.